aldur/aldur.github.io/_posts/2023-10-15-migrating-to-cloudflare-pages.md

 For sure!
 Static assets, uploads, and so on.
 Short of continuing to serve their original version, there's not much we can do.
 They are not HTML files, and we can't redirect a `webp` image without dynamic HTTP redirects.
-But still, there's less chance of someone visiting/requesting static assets from the old domain.
+Still, there's little chance of someone visiting/requesting static assets from the old domain.

-So, it's to compromise.
+This time is OK to compromise.
 We can use a little JavaScript to:

 - Inform the user of what's happening.
-- Do our best to redirecting them to the right place.
+- Do our best to redirect them to the right place.

-If we use a `404.html` file, as a bonus this will also catch and redirect requests to resources that didn't exist on the old website -- or more realistically that we missed in our migration.
+Bonus: If we use a `404.html` file it will also catch and redirect requests to resources that didn't exist on the old website -- or anything we missed during the migration.
 The downside, if you are asking, is that the JavaScript approach doesn't work with `curl`, bots, and so on.

 You can try the resulting feel [here](https://aldur.github.io/foo).